1892 United States presidential election in Iowa

 The 1892 United States presidential election in Iowa took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
 Voters chose 13 electors to the Electoral College, which selected the president and vice president.

 Iowa was won by the Republican nominees, incumbent President Benjamin Harrison of Indiana and his running mate Whitelaw Reid of New York by a margin of 5.29%.
 This was the first election in which Iowa voted for a different candidate than Wisconsin, a phenomenon that has occurred only 5 times since - 1924, 1940, 1976, 2004, and 2020.

 This election resulted in Cleveland becoming the third US president of only 7 and the second of only 5 Democrats to have ever held office without winning Iowa in an election since its admission to the union in 1846.

 Cleveland is the only candidate to be elected twice without ever carrying Iowa in the state's history.
-Franklin Roosevelt won two terms in 1940 and 1944 without Iowa, but because those were his third and fourth terms, he had already carried the state twice in 1932 and 1936.
+Franklin D. Roosevelt won two terms in 1940 and 1944 without Iowa, but because those were his third and fourth terms, he had already carried the state twice in 1932 and 1936.